-Random walk based network embedding [20] learns network structure by exploiting a language model.
+Random walk based network embedding [23] learns two embedding functions corresponding to "target" and "neighborhood", respectively.
+The embeddings encode network structure by exploiting a language model.
 In the rest of this section, we describe the method in two stages: random walk generation and likelihood optimization.
 By generating multiple truncated random walks, the method transforms graph structure into sequential structure.
 Then the likelihood adopted from the language model is optimized to learn proximity structure of the graph from the node co-occurrence frequencies in the random walks.
 Random Walk Generation.
 In the first stage, the method generates multiple truncated random walks on the graph.
 The result is node sequences which reveal proximity among nodes.
 Each step of walks chooses next node according to transition probabilities proportional to weights on edges.
 Then we generate multiple cooccurring pairs for calculation and optimization of the likelihood.
 Two nodes are defined to be a co-occurring pair if two nodes are placed within short distance in random walk sequences.
 If node pairs are connected with more heavily weighted and shorter paths, they are more likely to be within fewer steps from each other in the random walk node sequences.
 Consequently, the co-occurrence statistic of node pairs encodes proximity between nodes.